-The draft Local Plan (July 2017) establishes a hierarchy of settlements to help to determine the most appropriate locations for development.
-On the basis of this hierarchy, Tur Langton is classified as an 'Other Village or Rural Settlement' which the draft Local Plan describes as 'the least sustainable locations for growth and are covered by housing in the countryside policy.
+The proposed submission Local Plan establishes a hierarchy of settlements to help to determine the most appropriate locations for development.
+On the basis of this hierarchy, Tur Langton is classified as an 'Other Village or Rural Settlement' which the proposed submission Local Plan describes as 'the least sustainable locations for growth and are covered by housing in the countryside policy.
 New housing will be limited to small sites of up to 4 dwellings each to meet an identified need (either through a housing needs survey or neighbourhood plan), housing to meet the needs of a rural worker, isolated homes in the countryside in accordance with NPPF paragraph 55, and replacement dwellings'.